kyegomez/RT-X/README.md

 print(eval_logits.shape)
 ```

-- RTX-2 takes in images and text and interleaves them to form multi-modal sentences:
+- RTX-2 takes in images and text and interleaves them to form multi-modal sentences and outputs text tokens not a 7 dimensional vector of x,y,z,roll,pitch,yaw,and gripper
 ```python

 import torch